rafaelmacielrsm/mes-r/README.md

 About this project
 -------------------------

-This project is a product of the internship discipline of [UFPI](http://ufpi.br/), in which, the students are supposed to use the good practices of software enginering and create a solution  for a problem in a company.
+This project is a product of the internship discipline of [UFPI](http://ufpi.br/), in which, the students are supposed to use the good practices of software engineering and create a solution for a problem in a company.

 This solution is a webapp to manager the inventory and sales of a small company.

 How to Setup Environment
 -------------------------